-Blast hits Pakistani city of Peshawar killing at least two people
+At least two killed in motorcycle blast in Pakistan’s Peshawar city

 Four children among seven injured in Pakistan blast near Peshawar school

-Local media reported that explosives were planted on a motorcycle.
+The motorcycle carried between 4 and 5kg (9 to 11lb) of explosives when it detonated in the city, said Kashif Abbasi, senior superintendent of police operations in Peshawar.

+The explosives detonated prematurely, Abbasi added.
+He did not say what was the intended target.

 Geo News TV station aired footage showing a charred motorcycle lying in the middle of the road, with security personnel cordoning off the site.

 Counterterrorism officials have arrived at the scene of the blast as an investigation has begun to determine the nature of the explosion.
 Peshawar police chief Kashif Abbasi said that preliminary investigation suggested that the suspected bomber was also killed in the blast.